The Iceman Cometh: Plot summary

-When Hickey finally arrives, his behavior throws the characters into turmoil.
+When Hickey finally arrives, his changed behavior throws the characters into turmoil.
 With as much charisma as ever, he insists that he sees life clearly now as never before because he no longer drinks.
 Hickey wants the characters to cast away their delusions and accept that their heavy drinking and inaction mean that their hopes will never be fulfilled.
 He takes on this task with a near-maniacal fervor.
 How he goes about his mission, how the other characters respond, and their efforts to find out what has wrought this change in him, take over four hours to resolve.
-During and after Harry's birthday party, most seem to have been somewhat affected by Hickey's ramblings.
-Larry pretends to be unaffected, but when Don reveals he was the informant responsible for the arrest of his own mother (Larry's former girlfriend), Larry rages at him; Willie decides McGloin's appeal will be his first case, and Rocky admits he is a pimp.
+During and after Harry's birthday party, most seem to have been affected by Hickey's ramblings.
+Larry who says he's done with active participation in life and is content to be a spectator "in the grandstand" pretends to be unaffected, but when Don reveals he was the informant responsible for the arrest of his own mother (Larry's former girlfriend), Larry angrily insists he doesn't want to hear it.
+Willie the former lawyer proposes that he'll represent McGloin in his appeal to get his old police job back as a way to brush up his own lawyering skills before he tries to get back his old job with the district attorney, and Rocky admits he is a pimp, not a bartender.